sh-yamaga/design-patterns-go/internal/patterns/adapter/README.md

 ## What is "Adapter Pattern" ?

-The Adapter Pattern is a structural design pattern that allows objects with incompatible interfaces to work together.
-It acts as a bridge between two incompatible interfaces by wrapping an existing class with a new interface.
+The Adapter Pattern is a structural design pattern that allows structs with incompatible interfaces to work together.
+It acts as a bridge between two incompatible interfaces by wrapping an existing struct with a new interface.

 ![Class Diagram](./.docs/class-diagram.drawio.png)